intershop/intershop-pwa/docs/concepts/testing.md

 For the ease of readability we implemented them using a _PageObject_ pattern, see [https://martinfowler.com/bliki/PageObject.html](https://martinfowler.com/bliki/PageObject.html).
 Testing in this stage is of course more time-consuming as the application has to be compiled and started up as a whole.
 Mocking server responses also limits the available workflows of the application.
-For example designing Mock-Data for a complete customer journey through the checkout would be too complex and too brittle.
+For example designing mock-data for a complete customer journey through the checkout would be too complex and too brittle.
 Nevertheless, the tests serve well for a basic overview of some functionality.

 ### End-to-End